guotong1988/guotong1988.github.io/research/_posts/2024-02-01-auto-re-label.md

 In previous work \cite{ref2}, we illustrate our idea in these steps:

-1. It is a text classification task.
+1. It is a classification task.
 We have a human labeled dataset-v1.

-2. We train a BERT-based \cite{ref3} deep model upon dataset-v1 and get model-v1.
+2. We train a deep model upon dataset-v1 and get model-v1.

 3. Using model-v1 to predict the classification labels for dataset-v1.